Fucheng111/Battlecode2020/README.md

-# Battlecode 2020 Scaffold
+# Battlecode 2020

-This is the Battlecode 2020 scaffold, containing an `examplefuncsplayer`.
-Read https://2020.battlecode.org/getting-started!
+This is Big Buds code for Battlecode 2020.

 ### Project Structure